KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _amkawdd_ [3s.prt.]\
 PIE: \*weyd- "perceive, see" (IEW: 1125f.)\
 COGN: Skt. _vindáti_ "finds", Lat. _uideo_, OCS _viděti_ "see", Arm. _gitem_ "know"\
-ETYM: OIr. _ad-fét_ < \*ad-wed-o-, MW _amkawdd_ < \*ambi-kom-wed-o-.
+ETYM: OIr. _ad-fét_ < \*ad-wēd-o-, MW _amkawdd_ < \*ambi-kom-wēd-o-.
 The simplex is not attested.
 The semantic evolution from "perceive, see" to "tell, relate" is somewhat difficult (one would expect a causative formation of which there is no trace in Celtic).\
 REF: [EDPC]

 ### <a id="wedo-4">\*wēdo- "sight, presence" (n)</a>